pallets/flask/README.rst

 Flask offers suggestions, but doesn't enforce any dependencies or project layout.
 It is up to the developer to choose the tools and libraries they want to use.
-There are many extensions provided by the community that make adding new functionality easy.
+There are many extensions provided by the community that makes adding new functionality easy.

 .. _WSGI: https://wsgi.readthedocs.io/
 .. _Werkzeug: https://werkzeug.palletsprojects.com/